Range Map

 The 680T entered production in 1965, followed in 1967 by the 680V (recertified at 9,400 lb MTOW with minor airframe refinements) and in 1968 by the 680W (improved TPE331-43BL engines, equipment changes).
 Total production across the three variants was on the order of 138 airframes before the larger 690-series fuselage superseded the line.
 Pressurization is a modest 4.2 psi differential, which keeps comfortable long-range cruise in the low to mid 20s rather than the high 20s and low 30s where later Twin Commanders live.

-For a buyer evaluating one today, the 680T sits at the earliest, lowest-priced end of the turbine-Commander market.
-It delivers genuine turboprop reliability and the high-wing visibility and ground-handling that the Commander line is known for, at acquisition costs well below a King Air 90 or a Commander 690.
+Today’s buyer finds the 680T sitting at the earliest, lowest-priced end of the turbine-Commander market.
+It delivers turboprop reliability and the high-wing visibility and ground-handling that the Commander line is known for, at acquisition costs well below a King Air 90 or a Commander 690.
 Fleet support runs through the same Twin Commander Aircraft LLC Service Center network that supports the 690 and 690B, which is the single most important contextual fact for an owner-operator: parts, recurrent training, and ADs are actively managed by the type-certificate holder.

 Key Features for GA Buyers